You are here

 Discover the best restaurants and bars for outdoor dining in the nation’s capital.

-Many of the city’s best restaurants and most exciting bars offer outdoor seating, so whether you're a foodie or just looking for some sunshine, there are great options for you.
-Check out our list of the best DC patios below, and make sure to check in on the restaurant's protocols before making a reservation.
+Many of the city’s best restaurants and most exciting bars offer outdoor seating, so if you're looking for a safe, socially distanced meal in the city, there are plenty of options.
+Just make sure to check in on the restaurant's protocols before making a reservation.
 Additionally, check out our content on the Georgetown waterfront, the Capitol Riverfront and The Wharf for even more of the city's best riverfront patios.
 A reminder that most patios are subject to closing if there is inclement weather.

 The brightly colored Colada Shop near 14th Street is a photographer’s dream.
 This Cuban cafe-bar hybrid is packed with pastel hues and good vibes, which extend to the dog-friendly patio.
 Reasonably-priced empanadas and sandwiches bring to life diverse flavors and are best paired with a bold Cuban coffee by day and a cocktail by night.
 Their new location on The Wharf is now offering outdoor dining while their 14th street location is offering take-out and delivery.